 A forehead lift, also called a brow lift, works to correct the effects of gravity by tightening the tissues of the forehead.
 The incision for a brow lift goes across the top of your scalp beginning above your ears.
 It may be placed behind or at the hairline, depending upon your particular anatomy.
-Through the created incision, the muscle that causes wrinkling and frown lines is modified or even removed, having an effect similar to that of a permanent Botox injection in the frown muscle area, or removed.
+Through the created incision, the muscle that causes wrinkling and frown lines is modified or even removed, having an effect similar to that of a continual Botox injection in the frown muscle area, or removed.
 In addition, excess skin is removed, restoring the eyebrows to a natural, more youthful position.

 When to Consider a Forehead Lift

 - If the brow line is deflated or droops, resulting in a tired look to the face.

 - If you notice sagging of your eyebrows and hooding of your upper eyelids.